 On May 8, 2018, Representative Madeleine Bordallo (D-GU) and Don Young (R-AK), introduced H.R.
 5697, the Wildlife Conservation and Anti-Trafficking Act (WCATA) of 2018.
 The bipartisan bill will “support wildlife conservation, improve anti-trafficking enforcement, [and] provide dedicated funding for wildlife conservation at no expense to the taxpayer.”
 It includes critical whistleblower provisions necessary to incentivize informants to risk their careers (or their lives) to report trafficking.

-In a series of blog posts over the next several weeks, the National Whistleblower Center will explain why this bill is so crucial for preserving wildlife and such a powerful tool for combatting international criminal syndicates.
+In a series of blog posts over the next several weeks, the National Whistleblower Center will

 We will begin this series by explaining why this bill is necessary.
 In future posts, we’ll explain why H.R.
 5697 “is the most important anti-trafficking legislation of our generation.”
 For the remainder of this post though, we’ll look at the catastrophic problem that this bill is seeking to fix: the extinction of many of the globe’s most treasured living creatures.

 The world is currently confronting its sixth mass extinction.
 Plant and animal species are going extinct by the thousands each year.
 Humans are directly responsible for the extinctions and near-extinctions of a number of treasured species, including elephants, rhinoceroses, and tigers due to poaching and habitat degradation.
 Humans are not killing these animals for subsistence, but because, for example, wildlife products make nice trinkets or are wrongly thought to cure hangovers.